-Out of 4,000 entries, mezzo-soprano Stephania Romaniuk won the highest honour, the "Rose Bowl", in the 2015 Calgary Performing Arts Festival.
-She is the Grand Prix winner of the First International Competition of Ukrainian Retro Music, held in L'viv, Ukraine in 2015, and represented the Intermountain Region in the 2016 NATSAA National Semi-Finals in Chicago.
-Summer 2016 closed on a high note with Ms Romaniuk performing Ukrainian folk songs and popular standards in the 2,500-seat Northern Alberta Jubilee Auditorium as the opening act for the best-selling Ukrainian recording artist of all time and national heroine, Ruslana.
+In 2015, Stephania won the highest honour, the "Rose Bowl", in the Calgary Performing Arts Festival, was the Grand Prix winner of the First International Competition of Ukrainian Retro Music, held in L'viv, Ukraine.
+She also performed in concert at opera houses of Kyiv, L’viv, and Odessa, Ukraine, sang with Kyiv National Operetta Company in their annual celebration of musicals "O-Fest," and represented the Intermountain Region in the 2016 NATSAA National Semi-Finals in Chicago.
+Summer 2016 closed on a high note with Stephania performing Ukrainian folk songs and popular standards in the 2,500-seat Northern Alberta Jubilee Auditorium as the opening act for the best-selling Ukrainian recording artist of all time and national heroine, Ruslana.

-For more information, or to discuss performance opportunities, please be in touch here.
+For more information, or to discuss performance, education, writing, research, or administration opportunities, please be in touch here.